atilaromero/k8s_gitops_localdev/README.md

 Ansible will install the basic system:

-1. Install a local k8s cluster using k3d
+1. Install a local k8s cluster using k3d.
+  *Attention: It overwrites the local .kube/conf*

 2. Export the local k8s_gitops_localdev repository in the cluster, creating a read-only git server